yanghuafang/lcc/docs/Testing.md

 ```

 The goldens are host-specific (their datalayout shapes struct-heavy IR), so run this on the same host that generated them.
 After an **intentional** IR change, regenerate the goldens with `./compile-tests.sh --release` and re-run the check.
 Not wired into CI for that reason — it is a local pre-commit / pre-PR guard.

+The final-IR goldens (`*.debug.ll`, `*.release.ll`) embed the full host triple, including the OS patch version (`arm64-apple-darwin25.6.0`).
+An OS point upgrade therefore makes `compile-tests.sh` rewrite every one of them, in both modes with nothing but a triple change — review such diffs before committing. `check-ir-opt.sh` is unaffected: its default and `--diff` modes read `.post.ll`, which has no target lines, and `--release` strips them.

 ### Benchmark smoke test